 When discussing the living arrangements, consider the following:

 - Social and emotional needs – Building and maintaining social networks is important to everyone's overall well-being.
 As we get older, we may not be as close to friends, family and neighbors because they may have moved or passed away.
 Aging may also affect our ability to get out and access social situations and sometimes this can result in isolation and loneliness.
 If a senior's social network is dwindling, senior living options provide the opportunity to be a part of a new community, meet new people and perhaps even reconnect with old friends.

 - Physical and medical needs – As we age, we also may need more medical help and assistance with the activities of daily living (ADLs), like cleaning, cooking, and bathing .
-Initially, a senior may be able to live at home and take care of our own needs; however at some point we may need to consider senior living and care options that can best meet our physical and medical needs.
+Initially, a senior may be able to live at home and take care of our own needs; however at some point we may need to consider assisted living and care options that can best meet our physical and medical needs.

 - Financial needs – While most people presume that senior living care must be paid out of their own pockets with private funds, it is good news to many that alternative options exist.
 We all have unique circumstances that determine how the senior living options will be funded.
 Aside from the sale of a home or traditional savings, you may qualify for other options that provide flexibility and access to resources for financing.

 Brookdale offers new answers to the age-old questions related to aging.
 We understand that every resident has unique dreams and passions that continue to grow throughout life.
 That is why we strive to create communities that go well beyond physical support - to a social connectivity with opportunities to challenge the mind, lift the spirits, revitalize purpose and nurture the heart.
 We call this Optimum Life®.
 And we believe that everyone can live one-regardless of challenges that may come with age.